oluwatobimaxwell/MultipleChoicePaperMarker/README.md

 the time spent on marking, I wrote a python program that takes in a snapped picture of the multple choice answer sheet and returned the selected options that the student selected.
 This can then be checked against the correct answers to know the student's score.
+And all these can be done within 5 to 15 seconds per question paper of 60 questions.

 This program is built using machine learning and image processing techniques in OpenCV Python.